 I was born and raised in Salisbury, Maryland and reside in Wicomico County.
-I have been involved in the human services field for over 10 years.
+I have been involved in the human services field for over 15 years.
 I began as a volunteer advocate with domestic violence victims.
 This cause led me to a career change, pursuing a Bachelor’s degree in Psychology and Social Science.
 I then completed a Master’s degree in Community Counseling, followed by a post-graduate certificate in Child and Family Counseling, then followed by another Master’s degree in Administration of Justice.
 I have also completed additional continuing education in Critical Incident Stress Management, Group Counseling Approaches and Motivational Interviewing.
-The field of counseling is currently changing, and I continue to research the best practice method for each area of concern for which I provide treatment.
+The field of counseling is currently changing, and I continue to research the best practice method in each area of concern for which I provide treatment.

 My background is centered extensively in trauma therapy, but many issues that bring clients to counseling are not what they consider traumatic.
 I believe in meeting a client where they are at in their stage of change and working with them to create a treatment plan directed toward their personal goals.
 For this reason, no one therapy approach suits every client.
 I use cognitive-behavioral therapy, humanistic therapy and self-help methods such as bibliotherapy, journaling and logs to help clients see their progress.
-With children, play and art can be integrated into these methods in order to help a child vocalize their concerns when they may not have the words to express them.
+With children, play and art can be integrated into these methods in order to help a child verbalize their concerns when they may not have the words to express them.